linroger/Finance-Notes-and-Marginalia/Clippings/Swap Rate - What It Is, How It Works, and Types.md

   - Payment frequency
 ---

 ## What Is the Swap Rate?
 The swap rate is a fixed interest rate that is used to calculate the fixed payments in a derivative instrument called an interest rate swap.
 An interest rate swap is a financial contract between two parties who agree to exchange interest rate cash flows based on a notional amount.

 For an interest rate swap, two types of interest rates are required: a fixed interest rate and a floating interest rate.
 The fixed rate is the predetermined rate that one party agrees to pay, while the floating rate is based on a reference rate such as a government bond yield.

 The swap rate is the fixed rate that is agreed upon in the swap contract.
-It is the interest rate at which one party will make fixed payments to the other party over the life of a swap.
+It is the interest rate $\$a_t$$ which one party will make fixed payments to the other party over the life of a swap.
 The swap rate remains constant for the duration of the swap agreement.

 - Swap rate denotes the fixed rate that a party to a swap contract requests in exchange for the obligation to pay a short-term rate, such as the federal funds rate.
 - When the swap is entered, the fixed rate will be equal to the value of floating-rate payments, calculated from the agreed counter-value.
 - Swaps are typically quoted in a swap spread, which calculates the difference between the swap rate and the counter-party rate.
 ## Understanding the Swap Rate
 Swap rates are determined by market forces such as supply and demand, as well as by the expectations of future interest rate movements.
 Swap rates are influenced by factors such as prevailing interest rates, credit risk, liquidity conditions, and market participants' expectations.

 Swap rates are used in various financial applications.
 One example involves companies and investors entering into a rate swap to manage interest rate risk.
 By swapping fixed and floating rate cash flows, parties can effectively limit their exposure to interest rate fluctuations.